As May readies trade speech, Tusk sees difficulties

 The pound had softened on Barnier’s warnings the previous day that a transition deal was not a given and the row over the EU’s draft on Ireland has also reminded investors that failure to strike a divorce deal could be disruptive.

-The “only certainty”, Barnier said, was that Britain would be out of the EU next March, and so businesses must prepare: “Of course, the transition period currently under negotiation would give you more time to adapt,” he added.
+The“only certainty”, Barnier said, was that Britain would be out of the EU next March, and so businesses must prepare:“Of course, the transition period currently under negotiation would give you more time to adapt,” he added.

 “However, certainty about the transition will only come at the end of the process, with the ratification of the withdrawal agreement by both sides - probably early next year.”